dat3Cph/material/flow2/webscraping/Trustpilot.md

 - using Java ExecutorService to improve the performance of the web scraping and data storage
 - analyzing the data using Java streams and lambda expressions
 - testing your code using JUnit 5
-- mocking classes and methods using Mockito (optional)
 - applying OOP and functional programming principles
 - creating a report to showcase the analysis results
 - creating charts and graphs to visualize the data (optional)